bigskysoftware/intercooler-js/www/_posts/2016-1-18-rescuing-rest.md

 no one obvious and widely used solution emerged.
 Again, holy wars were waged, friendships were won and lost, and so on, ad internetum.

-Most normal developers dropped (or never understood) HATEOS in the JSON context anyway, so it didn't end up mattering too much, except that, unfortunately, *it was the most innovative aspect of REST!*
+Most normal developers dropped (or never really understood) HATEOAS in the JSON context anyway, so it didn't end up mattering too much.
+Except that, unfortunately, *it was the most important and innovative aspect of REST!*

 As the wikipedia page says:

 > HATEOAS is a constraint of the REST application architecture that distinguishes it from most other network application architectures.

-Without HATEOS, REST is a collection of (very) good ideas on client-server layout, but not a revolutionary architecture shift.
+Without HATEOAS, REST is just a collection of (very) good ideas on client-server layout, but not a revolutionary architecture shift.

 ### The API Winter

 Artificial intelligence was a wildly popular area of research in early computer science.
-After an auspicious beginning, however, it fell into what is called [The AI Winter](https://en.wikipedia.org/wiki/AI_winter), and it took many decades to re-emerge as a prominent and useful field of research.
+After an auspicious beginning, however, it fell into what is called **[The AI Winter](https://en.wikipedia.org/wiki/AI_winter)**, and it took many decades to re-emerge as a prominent and useful field of research.

-REST has also entered a winter, and, as with the AI Winter, Hype and its nemesis Disappointment figure large in this transition.
+REST has also entered a winter, and, as with AI, Hype and its nemesis Disappointment figure large in this transition.
 If its early association with "basic" web applications and their attendant usability issues weren't enough to turn developers off, it was the application of REST to (typically CRUD-style) JSON APIs that sealed RESTs fate.

-So we are now living through REST's "API Winter", as most of the thought leaders in web development have abandoned the concept entirely, and many younger developers may have never even heard of it.
+We are now living through REST's **"API Winter"**, as most of the thought leaders in web development have grown indifferent towards or have abandoned the concept, and many younger developers have never heard of it except perhaps in passing.

 It's time to admit it: [the REST-haters are right](https://mmikowski.github.io/the_lie/).
 REST does not make for a great raw data-level API architecture, and efforts like [GraphQL](https://facebook.github.io/react/blog/2015/05/01/graphql-introduction.html)